 Instructions

-- Butter and flour a 10 to 12 cup bundt pan (or spray with a baking spray that includes flour), and refrigerate while preparing the cake.
+- Preheat oven to 350°F. Butter and flour a 10-to-12-cup bundt pan (or spray with a baking spray that includes flour), then refrigerate while preparing the batter.

-- Pour the batter into the prepared bundt pan, smooth out the top, and firmly pound the pan against the countertop several times to tap out any air bubbles.
-Bake in the center of the oven for 50 to 55 minutes, or until a toothpick or cake tester comes out clean from the center of the cake.
+- Pour the batter into the prepared bundt pan and smooth the top.
+Firmly tap the pan against the countertop several times to knock out air bubbles.
+Bake in the center of the oven for 50–55 minutes, or until a toothpick comes out clean from the center.

 Cream Cheese Bundt Glaze: